jacobeand/startup/README.md

 i learned how to create a server and access it from any device, and also how to ssh into the server so I can edit the files ssh command is ssh -i "my pair.pem file" ubuntu@18.219.234.254 IP is 18.219.234.254

+##
+I learned how to do a bit of style just for fun using things like style="background-color:#color;" this works in many different elements, including the body, tables buttons and many more!
+Learned how to make different buttons and tables efficiently I would like to learn abit more about more efficient ways to havea header and footer- maybe loading a html page in the body instead of having to copy and paste the header and footer to each page. i learned how to put things in svg, and how to make it so they arent selectable or able to be tabbed into by a browser. pretty interesting stuff!